-- 56. When it is identified that a case requires a Core Visit, the referring officer must read the See How to make a referral to DWP visiting Completion of template which explains how the form should be completed to ensure the referral includes all relevant information. - 57.
-Open the template and save a copy of the form. - 58.
-Ensure all mandatory boxes are completed fully, including any appointee or prospective appointee details, as the referral will be returned if the form is incomplete. - 59.
-It is essential that prior to referral the referring officer identifies any special indicators, including SCR and MAPPA cases and completes the special indicator tick box.
-LMS and the SPL (Staff Protection List) should be checked for any evidence that indicates potential risk to the safety of a home visiting officer.
+To make a Core Visit referral see How to make a referral to DWP visiting -Completion of template(link is external) which explains: how the template must be completed and the referral includes all relevant information

+2. Open the template and save a copy of the form.

+3. Ensure all mandatory boxes are completed fully, including any appointee or prospective appointee details, as the referral will be returned if the form is incomplete.

+4. It is essential that prior to referral the referring officer identifies any special indicators, including SCR(link is external) and MAPPA(link is external) cases and completes the special indicator tick box.
+LMS and the SPL(link is external) (Staff Protection List) should be checked for any evidence that indicates potential risk to the safety of a home visiting officer.
 This may include reports of erratic behaviour or unacceptable behaviour that have not been logged on the Staff Protection List.
-Identify and advise Visiting of potential risk, Visiting will determine, based on a risk assessment, how to conduct the visit. - 60.
-Completed templates should be sent to the DWP Visiting Team, for more information on how to do this refer to Making the electronic referral.
+Identify and advise Visiting of potential risk, Visiting will determine, based on a risk assessment, how to conduct the visit.

+5. Send completed templates to the DWP Visiting Team, for more information on how to do this refer to Making the electronic referral